 To actively seek out seahorses and photograph seahorses, a licence issued by MEPA is required.
 Both species of seahorse found in Malta, the Spiny (Hippocampus guttulatus) and the Short Snouted (Hippocampus hippocampus) have been protected in Maltese environmental law since 2003 – FLORA, FAUNA AND NATURAL HABITATS PROTECTION REGULATIONS, 2006 PART IV, PROTECTION OF SPECIES.
 However, divers will come across seahorses and so adhering to these guidelines, written in conjunction with The Seahorse Trust, will help to protect these fragile creatures.

-What do I do if I see a seahorse?
+What to do if you see a seahorse

 - Stop, be still and just watch, you will understand more about these amazing animals by just sitting and watching.

 - Approach very slowly and cautiously and if the seahorses starts to look stressed then stop and/or back away.

 - If there are a group of you, make sure you are in a semicircle and leave an opening to allow the seahorse to swim off if it wants to.

 - Do not try to stop it swimming away and certainly do not chase it, this will cause it undue stress.

 Approaching a seahorse

 YOU MUST KNOW THE CORRECT APPROACH WHEN YOU SEE A SEAHORSE

 Very slowly and carefully, compared with you, seahorses are small animals and any dark shadow cast over them will make them feel as though a predator is in the area.Seahorses rely on camouflage and stealth to avoid predators, so sitting still is crucial to its natural behavior.